nvidia-holoscan/holoscan-sdk/docs/emergent_setup.md

 able to download Camera User's Manual.

 :::{note}
-The Emergent SDK depends on Rivermax SDK and Mellanox OFED Network Drivers which are pre-installed by the SDK Manager on the Holoscan Developer Kits.
-To avoid duplicate installation of the Rivermax SDK and the Mellanox OFED Network Drivers, use the following command when installing the Emergent SDK:
+The Emergent SDK depends on Rivermax SDK and the Mellanox OFED Network Drivers.
+If they're already installed on your system, use the following command when installing the Emergent SDK to avoid duplicate installation:

 >```bash
 >sudo ./install_eSdk.sh no_mellanox